For Developers

 We keep 14 full backups of each Odoo production instance for up to 3 months: 1/day for 7 days, 1/week for 4 weeks, 1/month for 3 months.

-We do not backup nor ensure recovery of development and staging builds, as they are assumed not to be used as persistent data storage
+We do not backup nor ensure recovery of development and staging builds as those builds are not assumed to be used for persistent data storage

-If you need to communicate with a third party system/application (E-commerce, BI reporting, ...), you will need to setup the integration at the http layer.
+When operating in shared hosting mode, if you require communication with a third-party system or application (e-commerce, BI reporting, etc.), you will need to establish the integration at the HTTP layer.

-Please note that the locations of the data centers within a zone are not contractual.
+Please note that the underlying hosting provider and the locations of the data centers within a zone are not contractual and subject to change without notice.
+Read more about our third party service providers.

 git commit --allow-empty -m "Changed repository ownership"; git push